awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

   + CentOS 7\.4\.1708 or later
   + FreeBSD 11\.1 or later
   + Debian GNU/Linux 9 or later
 + GPU\-based instances can't access the GPU unless the NVIDIA drivers are installed\.
-For more information, see [Installing NVIDIA drivers on Linux instances](install-nvidia-driver.md)\.
+For more information, see [Install NVIDIA drivers on Linux instances](install-nvidia-driver.md)\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.
 Amazon Linux 2 and the latest versions of the Amazon Linux AMI support PCIe native hotplug, but earlier versions do not\.
 You must enable the following Linux kernel configuration options: